U.S. Navy Recruiters Swear in Future Sailors at Liberty Bowl

 |Downloads:

-This work, U.S. Navy Recruiters Swear in Future Sailors at Liberty Bowl [Image 2 of 2], by PO2 Jose Madrigal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy Recruiters Swear in Future Sailors at Liberty Bowl, by PO3 Elijah Newton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT